 Amazing.

-What other president would have moved the embassy to Jerusalem and recognized it as the capital or recognized the sovereignty of Golan.
+What other president would have moved the embassy to Jerusalem and recognized it as the capital or recognized the sovereignty of Golan?

 All right, let's get to our phones.

-Let's see, we have uh Don in Iowa.
+We have Don in Iowa.

 Don, how are you?